Maple Bourbon Butternut Squash Soup

 • 1 tablespoon chipotle paste from canned chipolte or hot sauce

-• 2 teaspoons roasted garlic or vegetable bouillon paste
+• 2 teaspoons roasted garlic bouillon or vegetable bouillon paste

 • Salt and pepper to taste